 James Bowes

-James Bowes is an OPCA adherent in Queensland, a truck driver, who has a Facebook page and a YouTube channel "barefootbowie".
-He was quite involved years ago with following cannon law and other aspects initially raised by Frank O'Collins, with the atypical strawman and common law motifs that identify the ideology, as his 2013 videos and … Continue reading James Bowes
+James Bowes is an OPCA adherent in Queensland, a truck driver, who has a Facebook page and a YouTube channel “barefootbowie”.
+He was quite involved years ago with following cannon law and other aspects initially raised by Frank O’Collins, with the … Continue reading James Bowes

 Keeping the Queen in Queensland – How Effective is the Entrenchment of the Queen and Governor in the Queensland Constitution?

-Anne Twomey; "Keeping the Queen in Queensland – How Effective is the Entrenchment of the Queen and Governor in the Queensland Constitution?"
-(2010) "In 1977 the Queensland Parliament purported to entrench in the Queensland Constitution the role of the Queen in Parliament, the appointment of the Governor, the requirement that the Governor conform to royal … Continue reading Keeping the Queen in Queensland – How Effective is the Entrenchment of the Queen and Governor in the Queensland Constitution?
+Anne Twomey; “Keeping the Queen in Queensland – How Effective is the Entrenchment of the Queen and Governor in the Queensland Constitution?”
+(2010) “In 1977 the Queensland Parliament purported to entrench in the Queensland Constitution the role of the Queen … Continue reading Keeping the Queen in Queensland – How Effective is the Entrenchment of the Queen and Governor in the Queensland Constitution?

 Alan Skyring

 Alan Skyring ran the section 115 currency argument persistently for many years.
-He has the unique record of having been declared a vexatious litigant in three jurisdictions: the High Court (1992); the Queensland Supreme Court (1995) and the Federal Court (1999).
-The general theme of his litigation has been that it is beyond the constitutional … Continue reading Alan Skyring
+He has the unique record of having been declared a vexatious litigant in three jurisdictions: the High Court (1992); the Queensland Supreme Court (1995) and the Federal Court … Continue reading Alan Skyring

 Sharples v Arnison [2001] QCA 518; [2002] 2 Qd R 444

-Section 53 of the Constitution Act 1867 (Qld) provides that any Bill that expressly or impliedly provides for the alteration of the office of the Governor of Queensland or ‘in any way affects’ certain specified sections must be approved at a referendum before it becomes a law.
-The argument in Sharples v Arnison [2001] QSC … Continue reading Sharples v Arnison [2001] QCA 518; [2002] 2 Qd R 444
+Section 53 of the Constitution Act 1867 (Qld) provides that any Bill that expressly or impliedly provides for the alteration of the office of the Governor of Queensland or ‘in any way affects’ certain specified sections must be approved at … Continue reading Sharples v Arnison [2001] QCA 518; [2002] 2 Qd R 444

 Peter Scott Haughton

 Peter Scott Haughton ran a series of cases in 2019-2021, heavily influenced by the assertions of a range of constitutional theorists.
-His story is a sad tale of ruin due to the adoption of the OPCA mindset, from successful businessman to a bankrupt.
-According to Dun & Bradstreet "The Trustee for Peter Haughton Family Trust Company … Continue reading Peter Scott Haughton
+His story is a sad tale of ruin due to the adoption of the OPCA mindset, from successful businessman … Continue reading Peter Scott Haughton

 Cameron v Peter D Beattie in his capacity as Premier & Ors [2001] QSC 115

-In Cameron v Peter D Beattie in his capacity as Premier & Ors [2001] QSC 115, the appellants contended that the Royal Style and Titles Act 1973 (Cth) changed an Act of the British Parliament of Westminster fraudulently in substituting the Queen of Australia for the Queen of the United Kingdom, based on the oath of … Continue reading Cameron v Peter D Beattie in his capacity as Premier & Ors [2001] QSC 115
+In Cameron v Peter D Beattie in his capacity as Premier & Ors [2001] QSC 115, the appellants contended that the Royal Style and Titles Act 1973 (Cth) changed an Act of the British Parliament of Westminster fraudulently in substituting the … Continue reading Cameron v Peter D Beattie in his capacity as Premier & Ors [2001] QSC 115

 Independent Sovereign State of Australia

-The "Independent Sovereign State of Australia" was an attempt at secession from Australia, but not in the usual form.
-It claimed to be a body politic of its own, with members in each State, who by their association, meant their land was ceded from Australia, and they themselves not subject to the laws of Australia … Continue reading Independent Sovereign State of Australia
+The “Independent Sovereign State of Australia” was an attempt at secession from Australia, but not in the usual form.
+It claimed to be a body politic of its own, with members in each State, who by their association, meant their … Continue reading Independent Sovereign State of Australia

 Bowyer v de Jersey [2017] QSC 340

-Bowyer v de Jersey [2017] QSC 340 The appellant warned that a fraud will take place upon the people of Queensland when the Queensland Government makes the application to the Governor to have the writs for the election approved and signed.
-He contended that the Legislative Council was abolished unlawfully because the 1921 State Parliament … Continue reading Bowyer v de Jersey [2017] QSC 340
+Bowyer v de Jersey [2017] QSC 340 The appellant warned that a fraud will take place upon the people of Queensland when the Queensland Government makes the application to the Governor to have the writs for the election approved and … Continue reading Bowyer v de Jersey [2017] QSC 340

 Lade and Company Pty Ltd v Finlay & Anor; Lade v Franks & Anor [2010] QSC 382

-In Lade and Company Pty Ltd v Finlay & Anor; Lade v Franks & Anor [2010] QSC 382, the appellant sought "...the amount of $5,269.63 plus 11% compound interest with daily rests for rates paid ... on his private registered property, held by him in a Deed of Grant to an Estate in Fee-simple of alienated … Continue reading Lade and Company Pty Ltd v Finlay & Anor; Lade v Franks & Anor [2010] QSC 382
+In Lade and Company Pty Ltd v Finlay & Anor; Lade v Franks & Anor [2010] QSC 382, the appellant sought “…the amount of $5,269.63 plus 11% compound interest with daily rests for rates paid … on his private registered property, … Continue reading Lade and Company Pty Ltd v Finlay & Anor; Lade v Franks & Anor [2010] QSC 382

 Kosteska v Magistrate Manthey & Anor [2013] QCA 105

-Kosteska v Phillips; Kosteska v Commissioner of Police [2011] QCA 266 The applicant contended that the Court of Appeal was not a lawfully established court and raised a complaint that the only form of legal tender was gold or silver coin, in defence of a cannabis charge.
-Of note in this case is the references … Continue reading Kosteska v Magistrate Manthey & Anor [2013] QCA 105
+Kosteska v Phillips; Kosteska v Commissioner of Police [2011] QCA 266 The applicant contended that the Court of Appeal was not a lawfully established court and raised a complaint that the only form of legal tender was gold or silver … Continue reading Kosteska v Magistrate Manthey & Anor [2013] QCA 105

 The Abolition of the Upper House of Queensland Parliament

 The Upper House of Queensland Parliament (the Legislative Council) was abolished in 1922, and the State continues today without an Upper House.
-"Re-establishment remained a feature of the election platforms of the anti-Labor parties.
-In 1929, the Country Party prepared a draft Bill providing for the restoration of the Legislative Council without going to a … Continue reading The Abolition of the Upper House of Queensland Parliament
+“Re-establishment remained a feature of the election platforms of the anti-Labor parties.
+In 1929, the Country Party prepared … Continue reading The Abolition of the Upper House of Queensland Parliament

 The Office of Governor of Queensland

 There are several misconceived premises relating to the Office of Governor of Queensland that appear to be doing the rounds online.
-The first contention is succinctly explained in Dooney v Henry [2000] HCA 44 (from 19): "The next matter which the respondent raises is the so called "interregnum argument" based upon an asserted deficiency in the … Continue reading The Office of Governor of Queensland
+The first contention is succinctly explained in Dooney v Henry [2000] HCA 44 (from 19): “The next matter which the … Continue reading The Office of Governor of Queensland

 You must be logged in to post a comment.